lemoncheesecake/lemoncheesecake-requests/doc/api.rst

 pin the version.

 What is considered as "public" is everything documented on https://lemoncheesecake-requests.readthedocs.io.
-Everything else is internal and is subject to change at anytime.
+Everything else is internal and is subject to changes at anytime.

 .. module:: lemoncheesecake_requests